jansabbe/todo-app/README.md

 Extra tips:

 -   Before rendering, call `resetTodos` to start the test with a specific todo item.
 This way you don't have to add it through the UI in every test.
 -   We are missing a call for removing todo items.
-Make sure the test-server also implements `DELETE /api/todos/:todoId`
+Make sure the test-server also implements `DELETE /api/todos/:todoId`.
+Currently our web-app always requires a JSON response.
+HTTP reponses without a body are not supported.
 -   Even if the server is fake, the results won't be "instant".
 The `await screen.findBy`-queries will come in handy. [docs](https://testing-library.com/docs/dom-testing-library/api-async/)
--   You can scope testing-library queries using `within`. (eg, `within(screen.getByRole('list')).getBy...`)
+-   You can scope testing-library queries using `within`. (eg, `within(list).getBy...`)
 -   The todo items have a trash icon, but it does have accessible text so it is still easy to find.
 A UI that is not accessible, will be hard to test.

 ### 6. Stubbing the backend